Brett Knowles, pm2 Consulting

 Pub: April 8 2021

-OKRs are tough to implement, as they are the convergence of corporate strategy, personal ego, and a healthy mix of Maslow's hierarchy of needs.
+Implementing OKRs (Objectives and Key Results) is tough, as they are the convergence of corporate strategy, personal ego, and a healthy mix of Maslow's hierarchy of needs.

-Across hundreds of organizations going through an OKR journey, we have found most organizations can codify their strategy, cascade it to meaningful Objectives and find reasonable Key Results - what derails them is the organization's culture/motivation and OKR-related capabilities.
+Across hundreds of organizations going through an OKR framework journey, we have found most organizations can codify their strategy, cascade it to meaningful company level Objectives and find reasonable Key Results - what derails them is the organization's culture/motivation and OKR-related capabilities.

 We have found using BJ Fogg's behavior model provides a great tool to assess and correct these components.

-The fastest, Cheapest, Best – and easiest path to OKR success is through motivating, educating and triggering OKRs in the organization.
+The fastest, Cheapest, Best – and easiest path to OKR success is through motivating, educating, and triggering OKRs in the entire company.

 Solving the Problem